Boundary values, random walks and $\ell^p$-cohomology in degree one: Boundary values and simple random walks

-Fortunately, there are very good estimates at hand for $\|P^{(i)}_x\|_{\ell^{p'}(X)}$, and some of them rely only on isoperimetric profiles (\eg, in the case of a Cayley graph, the growth of the group).
+Fortunately, there are very good estimates at hand for $\|P^{(i)}_x\|_{\ell^{p'}(X)}$, and some of them rely only on isoperimetric profiles (and in the case of a Cayley graph, the growth of the group).
+Indeed, if $\Gamma$ has $\IS_d$, then

-The appropriate assumption is that the graph $\Gamma$ must satisfies some isoperimetric profile (typically $\IS_d$), see \cite[(14.5) Corollary]{Woe}.
-Recall that quasi-homogeneous graphs with a certain (uniformly bounded below) volume growth in $n^d$ will satisfy these isoperimetric profiles, see \cite[(4.18) Theorem]{Woe}.
-If $\Gamma$ has $\IS_d$, then